The Top 10 Bare Knuckle Fighters of All Time

 Thompson was known for being extremely heavy-handed and aggressive in his fighting style, where he looked to overpower his rivals.
 His power made him a feared hitter, and he was able to fight for long periods.
 James Burke and Ben Caunt were two of the men he defeated, although both times, they either fouled him or disqualified him.

 But Thompson's time as champion was controversial.
-He had been reputed to be a brawler with buddies who might occasionally intimidate his competition.
-He has even gone as far as being underhanded in obtaining an edge.
+He had been reputed to be a brawler with buddies who might occasionally intimidate his competition, and has even gone as far as being underhanded in obtaining an edge.
 Upon vanquishing James Burke, Thompson immediately retired, leaving the ex-champion and Ben Caunt both proclaiming to be world boxing champions.

 8. Ben Caunt (1841-1845)